benbrastmckie/ModalHistory/2_intensional_semantics/03_week/03_week.md

 - L-truth as explicatum for logical truth
   - L-truth provides a semantic analysis of 'Nec'
   - [p.
 2] "[A] proposition p is logically necessary if and only if a sentence expressing p is logically true.
 That is to say, the modal concept of the logical necessity of a proposition and the semantical concept of the logical truth or analyticity of a sentence correspond to each other."
   - [p.
 2] "C1-1...
-‘N(...)’ is to be taken as true if and only if ‘...’ is L-true in S."
+'N(...)' is to be taken as true if and only if '...' is L-true in S."
 - Object language and metalanguage
   - [p.
-2] 'This convention determines our interpretation of ‘N’, but it is not a definition for ‘N’.
-The sentence ‘N(...)’ cannot be transformed by definition into the sentence “ ‘...’ is L-true in S,” because the first sentence belongs to the object-language S, the second to the metalanguage M; but the first sentence holds, according to the convention, if and only if the second holds.'
+2] 'This convention determines our interpretation of 'N', but it is not a definition for 'N'.
+The sentence 'N(...)' cannot be transformed by definition into the sentence " '...' is L-true in S," because the first sentence belongs to the object-language S, the second to the metalanguage M; but the first sentence holds, according to the convention, if and only if the second holds.'

 ### L-Concepts